anuket-project/anuket-specifications/doc/tech/README.md

 <a name="4.1.2"></a>
 #### 4.1.2 Direct assignment with IOMMU.

-Direct assignment (or pass-through) is when an IO device is directly assigned to a workload by-passing the hypervisor.
-Direct assignment is supported in Intel platforms (using VT-d technology) and by AMD platforms (using AMD-V technology) as shown in **Figure 5**.
+Direct Assignment is supported in x86 architectures through an IOMMU (Input/Ouput Memory Management Unit), which provides the ability for a PCIe device to autonomously (i.e. without hypervisor intervention) perform DMA transfers directly into guest memory as shown in **Figure 5**.

 Once an IO device is directly assigned to a workload, that workload will then have an exclusive access to that device and no other entities (including the hypervisor) can access it.